kubeflow/community/KUBEFLOW-OUTREACH-COMMITTEE.md

 Chairs of the KOC may abstain from a vote.
 Abstaining chairs will only be considered as contributing to quorum, in the event that a vote is called in a meeting.

-### Committee Members

-The Kubeflow Outreach Committee is composed of volunteers from the Kubeflow community, with a focus on individuals who are passionate about growing Kubeflow’s user and contributor base and expanding its presence within the broader AI/ML community.

 ### Getting in Touch